 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-Some of the Sansi villages are very small, containing only one or two extended families.
+Women have an honorable position in Sansi culture.
+Adult marriages are the norm, with the bride leaving her family to live with the groom's family until they can set up their own household.
+For many years the Sansi lived in extended family units.
+However, the number of nuclear families is now increasing.
+Some Sansi villages are very small, containing only one or two extended families.
 The Sansi villages that are located near other Sindh villages usually remain isolated.
 The Sansi have very little in the way of wealth, and their traditional plaster houses are cramped and dirty.
-Today, some of them are building houses that have more rooms so joint family living will not be so congested.
+Today, some are building houses that have more rooms so joint family living will not be so congested.

-What are Their Beliefs?
+What Are Their Beliefs?

-What are Their Needs?
+What Are Their Needs?